 But at the same time, we’re all aware that inboxes are inundated and digital ad channels are oversaturated.
 It’s time again to embrace direct mail, the old-school marketing tool that can deliver personalized messages and build engagement like digital but also offer a singular tactile presence that the digital experience can’t match.

-The direct mail pros at mailing.com have years of experience working on campaigns for large companies as well as medium and small ones.
+The direct mail pros at mailing.com have decades of expertise working on campaigns for large companies as well as medium and small ones.
 We can help you put together a complete and cost-effective direct mail campaign to accomplish your goals quickly.

 Please reach out to us!
-We’d love to show you how you can put today’s direct mail to work in your next campaign.
+We’d love to show you how you can put modern direct mail to work in your next campaign.